GlacioHack/xdem/docs/source/intro.rst

 Shifts due to poor absolute accuracy are common in elevation datasets, and can be easily corrected by performing a DEM co-registration to precise and accurate, quality-controlled elevation data such as ICESat and ICESat-2.
 Quality-controlled DEMs aligned on high-accuracy data also exists, such as TanDEM-X global DEM (see `Rizzoli et al. (2017) <https://doi.org/10.1016/j.isprsjprs.2017.08.008>`_)

-Those biases can be corrected using the methods described in see :ref:`coregistration`.
+Those biases can be corrected using the methods described in :ref:`coregistration`.

+TODO: Add a point data - DEM co-registration plot

 Optimizing DEM relative accuracy
 **********************************